janickr/kaspersmicrobit/docs/tkinter/use_accelerometer_to_move_ball.md

 In this example the `accelerometer_data` callback is registered for the accelerometer data with `microbit.accelerometer.notify`

-This happens when the microbit offers new accelerometer data:
+This happens when the micro:bit offers new accelerometer data:

  - the `accelerometer_data` callback is called with the new data as argument
  - the callback registers the data as the ball.direction